NCFR Olson Grant: Bridging Research, Theory, and Practice

 David H. Olson, Ph.D., the namesake of the grant, is renowned for his many contributions to Family Science as a scholar, teacher, therapist, and professional.
-He is an NCFR Fellow, professor emeritus at the University of Minnesota, and creator of the highly respected Circumplex Model of Couples and Families, which enables researchers and practitioners to examine a couple's relationship through the couple’s flexibility, cohesion, and communication skills.
+He is the creator of the Circumplex Model of Couples and Families, which enables researchers and practitioners to examine a couple's relationship through the couple’s flexibility, cohesion, and communication skills.
 Dr. Olson also established the PREPARE/ENRICH program, used around the world for premarital education and marriage counseling.
+More about Dr. Olson.

 The purpose of the NCFR Olson Grant is to enable projects that bridge research, theory, and practice in Family Science — one of NCFR’s priorities as an organization.

 The grant of $10,000 will be awarded annually to an NCFR member(s).
 The grant funds will be awarded upon Institutional Review Board (IRB) approval of the selected project.
 The results of the project will be presented as a special session at the NCFR Annual Conference the year following the awarding of the grant funds.
 (For example, a project awarded in 2021 is presented at the 2022 conference.)